Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Introduction

-Although the baryon distribution imprinted in the FRB DM is a promising probe of feedback, the relatively low number of localised FRBs limited the application of this approach.
-Even with many efforts to detect FRBs by Canadian Hydrogen Intensity Mapping Experiment (CHIME; \citealt{CHIME:2021}), Commensal Real-Time ASKAP Fast Transient (CRAFT; \citealt{Macquart:2010}), MeerKAT TRAnsients and Pulsars (MeerTRAP; \citealt{Sanidas:2018}), and Deep Synoptic Array (DSA; \citealt{Kocz:2019}), the localised FRBs to date are far from enough ($\sim 10^3$ are needed according to \citealt{Batten:2022}) to constrain feedback models.
-However, \cite{Lee_2022} argued that combining FRBs dispersion measures with spectroscopic observations of foreground galaxies ("FRB foreground mapping") enhances the precision of joint constraints on the intergalactic medium and circumgalactic medium (CGM) baryon distributions beyond that of localised FRBs alone.
+Although the baryon distribution imprinted in the FRB DM is a promising probe of feedback, the relatively low number of localized FRBs limited the application of this approach.
+Even with many efforts to detect FRBs by Canadian Hydrogen Intensity Mapping Experiment (CHIME; \citealt{CHIME:2021}), Commensal Real-Time ASKAP Fast Transient (CRAFT; \citealt{Macquart:2010}), MeerKAT TRAnsients and Pulsars (MeerTRAP; \citealt{Sanidas:2018}), and Deep Synoptic Array (DSA; \citealt{Kocz:2019}), the localized FRBs to date are far from enough ($\sim 10^3$ are needed according to \citealt{Batten:2022}) to constrain feedback models.
+However, \cite{Lee_2022} argued that combining FRBs dispersion measures with spectroscopic observations of foreground galaxies (``FRB foreground mapping'') enhances the precision of joint constraints on the intergalactic medium and circumgalactic medium (CGM) baryon distributions beyond that of localized FRBs alone.
 An early attempt by \cite{Simha:2020} involved decomposing DM observed from a single FRB into contributions from the Milky Way, the extragalactic cosmic baryons, and the host galaxy.
-This idea was further extended in the FRB foreground mapping survey, FLIMFLAM, (\citealt{Lee_2022, Khrykin:2024flimflam, Huang:2024}), where the decomposition adopted was
+This idea was further extended in the FRB foreground mapping survey, FLIMFLAM, (\citealt{Lee_2022, Khrykin:2024flimflam, Huang:2024}), where the extragalactic baryon contribution is further divided into the contribution from the intervening haloes and the contribution from the IGM.
+Following the integral form of DM in Equation~\ref{eq:define_dm}, one can decompose DM into different origins' contribution.

-where $\mathrm{DM}_{\mathrm{MW}}$ and $\mathrm{DM}_{\mathrm{host}}$ are the contributions from the Milky Way and the FRB host, respectively.
-The remaining contribution, called ‘cosmic baryon contribution’, is thus separated into $\mathrm{DM}_{\mathrm{haloes}}$ (circumgalactic medium, CGM, in intervening haloes) and $\mathrm{DM}_{\IGM}$ (intergalactic medium).
-The foreground galaxy observations enable one to find the haloes along the FRB line of sight ("intervening haloes") and also to reconstruct the large-scale density field $\rho_m$ using galaxies as biased tracers (e.g. the ARGO code used in FLIMFLAM \citealt{Ata:2015, Ata:2017}).
-Then $\mathrm{DM}_{\mathrm{haloes}}$ is calculated with the intervening haloes assuming a radial profile (see \citealt{Khrykin:2024} for more discussion), while $\mathrm{DM}_{\IGM}$ is calculated following Equation~\ref{eq:flimflam_assumption} (using Equation~\ref{eq:define_dm}):
+where $\mathrm{DM}_{\mathrm{MW}}$ and $\mathrm{DM}_{\mathrm{host}}$ are the contributions of the Milky Way and the FRB host, respectively.
+The remaining part, known as ``cosmic baryon contribution'', is further separated into $\mathrm{DM}_{\mathrm{haloes}}$ (circumgalactic medium, CGM, in the intervening haloes) and $\mathrm{DM}_{\IGM}$ (intergalactic medium).
+The decomposition improved the efficiency of investigating the cosmic baryon distribution by incorporating additional observations of foreground galaxies, even with a limited FRB sample (See Appendix \ref{appendix:FLIMFLAM_intro} for more detail).